agb32/cosmadoc/docs/source/acknowledgements.md

 (2) specifically for local Durham users (hpcicc) and Virgo (dp004) users - the acknowledgement includes an additional grant code

+(3) HPC Hardware Lab users

+(4) IRIS users

-The wording is reproduced below between the pairs of dashed lines.
+The wording is reproduced below.
 Please be careful to use the correct one.

 __(1) DiRAC@Durham (Memory Intensive service) for all RAC projects *EXCEPT* dp004, dp203 (Virgo) and hpcicc(Durham COSMA5 users)__